magiciiboy/windsurf/PROMPTS.md

-Build Python Standards Checker
+Build StandardsInspector

-A Python tool to check Python projects against established standards and best practices.
+A CLI tool to check standards in GitLab repositories and best practices.

 ## Project Structure